Martin10123/chatbox/README.md

 "am happy"           // Falta sujeto
 "The cat brown"      // Falta verbo
 "is a teacher"       // Falta sujeto
+"i am a teacher"     // Primera letra no mayúscula "the cat is brown"   // Primera letra no mayúscula
 ```

 ## 🔍 Expresiones Regulares Implementadas